thrackle-io/rules-engine/docs/userGuides/riskScore/RISK-SCORE-STRUCTURE.md

 ## Scope

 Risk scores can be applied to individual accounts or addresses of contracts.
-Risk scores are used to facilitate risk rule checks throughout the procotol.
+Risk scores are used to facilitate risk rule checks throughout the protocol.
 When an account (user) is given a risk score, they will be subject to any risk rules that are active.
 When a risk rule is added and activated every user with a risk score will be subjected to this risk rule.
 This means if the [TX-SIZE-PER-PERIOD](../rules/TX-SIZE-PER-PERIOD-BY-RISK-SCORE.md) is active and a has the following rule values:
 ```
 riskLevel = [25, 50, 75];
 maxSize = [500, 250, 50];